markmi/acpphint/README.md

   acpphint_example_data/HoneyComb-FBSD/ .
 Update *.gp's too.
   (One unrelated rename as well.)

+Removals
+- Remove most older makefile.\*'s that do not match one of the now 12 \*.gp files at all.

 ###### [0.1.30] 2023-Jan-31+        . . .
 2023-???-?? (final)
 Additions
 - Add Fedora makefile.*'s for Running on a HoneyComb.
 Add